Humbleness VS Humility: 5 Basic Differences

 Mother Teresa

-A beloved humanitarian across the world, Mother Teresa was the epitome of humbleness.
+Mother Teresa was the epitome of humbleness, a beloved humanitarian worldwide.

-Although she was a Nobel Peace Prize laureate, she did not glory in accolades bestowed upon her but rather continued to dedicate her life to what she considered her calling: serving India's poor populations.
-Her humbleness showed in all that she did and was evident to those who knew her and knew of her.
+Although she was a Nobel Peace Prize laureate, she did not glory in accolades bestowed upon her.
+Rather, she continued to dedicate her life to what she considered her calling: serving India's poor populations.
+Her humbleness showed in all that she did and was evident to those who knew and knew of her.

 Mother Teresa had compassion for the impoverished, living in the same humble conditions as the people she served.
 No task was too menial for her to perform for other human beings.
-She was often seen comforting those at death's door, washing the feet of the sick, and caring for children who had been abandoned.
+She was often seen comforting those at death's door, washing the feet of the sick, and caring for abandoned children.

 Mother Teresa believed in the inherent worth and dignity of every human being, and she demonstrated this daily, inspiring others to follow her example of humbleness in serving the less fortunate.